mischiefsleep/Den-Core-2019/Crypto/caesar_cipher/README.md

 This program implements a caesar cipher encryption method.

-It will take two argument as input : the file we want to encrypt and the key use for encryption.
+It will take two argument as input : the file we want to encrypt and the key used for encryption.
 The file is usually a .txt file and the key is usually a integer representing the offset for the cipher.

 The file plain_text.txt is provided as an example.